Founder & Lead Editor

 Design and Build Quality

-The Chassis: The profile is incredibly low to the ground—we are talking about a toe box height of just $26.2\text{ mm}$.
-This low center of gravity was designed to prevent ankle rolls, and it gives the shoe a sleek, aerodynamic look.
-The sole itself features a four-zone construction intended for pivoting, but be warned: the gum rubber is softer than the carbon rubber used in outdoor running shoes.
+The Chassis: The profile is incredibly low to the ground, with a toe box height of just $26.2\text{ mm}$.
+That low center of gravity was meant to help prevent ankle rolls, and it also gives the shoe a sleek, fast look.
+The sole uses a four-zone construction intended for pivoting, but there’s a catch: the gum rubber is softer than the carbon rubber used in outdoor running shoes.
 It grips like crazy on dry floors, but it will wear down faster on abrasive concrete city streets.

 Comfort and Fit

-Width and Volume: While technical measurements show the toe box is physically narrow ($67.1\text{ mm}$ at the big toe), the material makes all the difference.
-Because the upper is suede rather than rigid leather, it has high plasticity.
+Width and Volume: Technical measurements show the toe box is physically narrow ($67.1\text{ mm}$ at the big toe), but the material changes everything.
+Because the upper is suede instead of rigid leather, it has high plasticity.
 It stretches and relaxes after about 10 to 20 hours of wear.
-This makes it a viable option for people with wider feet (up to EEE width) who simply cannot wear the Samba.
+That’s why it can work for people with wider feet (up to EEE width) who simply can’t wear the Samba.

-• If you have high arches: You will likely love this.
+- If you have high arches: You will likely love this.
 Users describe it as "amazing" support that prevents foot fatigue.

-• If you have flat feet: You might hate it.
+- If you have flat feet: You might hate it.
 Some users report that the mound "pokes" into their midfoot aggressively.

 "I have wide feet and the Samba was a no-go.
 The Spezial felt tight for one day, and now they fit like a glove.
 Much more forgiving."